jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordredemptionfor.md

     ```solidity
     // Get the amount of current overflow, temporarily store the value in the `reclaimAmount`.
 (Adding another var causes stack too deep)
     // Use the local overflow if the funding cycle specifies that it should be used.
-Otherwise use the project's total overflow across all of its terminals.
+Otherwise, use the project's total overflow across all of its terminals.
     reclaimAmount = fundingCycle.useTotalOverflowForRedemptions()
       ? _currentTotalOverflowOf(_projectId, _balanceDecimals, _balanceCurrency)
       : _overflowDuring(IJBPaymentTerminal(msg.sender), _projectId, fundingCycle, _balanceCurrency);